rfriel/piaget/README.md

 #### Saving the results

-`play` takes actions for a user-set number of frames, then stops and dumps a pickled version of the `MoverTracker` into a new game-specific subdirectory of the `mt` directory, so it can be loaded and used later.
+`play` takes actions foar a user-set number of frames, then stops and dumps a pickled version of the `MoverTracker` into a new game-specific subdirectory of the `mt` directory, so it can be loaded and used later.
 As it plays, it also dumps the snapshots taken of each mover on each frame to a (new, game-specific) subdirectory of the `img` directory.

 ### Stage 2: Nets